-In this article, the reader will get a clear idea of the importance of the Liver in our body, its functions, preventive measures and diagnostic methods.
+In this article, the reader will get a clear idea of the importance of the Liver in our body, its functions, preventive measures for healthy liver and diagnostic methods.

 Table of contents